vmware-tanzu-learning/shipkin-course/units/using-shipkin/pipeline/index.md

 ./gradlew  generatePWSPipeline  -PremoteName=mcgonagall
 ```

-The source url must be an SSH url, and the corresponding deployment
+Add the deployment `rsaKey` for your content's repository to the
-`rsaKey` should be given in a required _project-level_ `pal.properties`
+required _project-level_ `pal.properties` file.
-file.
 **Do not** check pal.properties into source code control.